 The third level for survival is long term.
 Is the country managing its environment over time in such a way that it is more likely to survive than be overwhelmed?

 All three of these layers must be covered simultaneously.
-Two-out-of-three is not enough—and anything less is a potential crisis.
+Two out of three is not enough—and anything less is a potential crisis.

-Essentially, the American leadership said that the creativity of a free people is so much more productive and inventive than the activities of a totalitarian state that, over time, the West will inevitably drown the Soviet Union.
+Essentially, U.S. leadership said the creativity of a free people is so much more productive and inventive than the activities of a totalitarian state that, over time, the West will inevitably drown the Soviet Union.
 They believed that the key was to contain the Soviets long enough for the imbalance between the two systems to become overwhelming.
 That strategy finally succeeded in 1991.
 When you read NSC 68 and think about the intervening years, it’s an astonishing document.

 Importantly, strategic planning at the national level is political, cultural, and economic.
 In the long run, those three can crush an enemy’s ability to fight a kinetic war.
 It’s an important thing to remember.
 Long-term survival means being so strongly positioned that you don’t have to be in constant strife with your neighbors.